Smithsonian Institution Archives

 Collections Care—These experts provide services to preserve paper, photographs, audio and visual records held by the Archives.
 Other units across the Institution also rely on their shared laboratory facilities, special equipment and professional expertise.

-Digital Services—Staff provides professional leadership in the area of preservation of electronic records and Web and outreach and continues to develop expertise in this area.
-Using technology to provide broader access to the collections online and using Web and social media to push the Archives’ resources out to a wider audience are central priorities.
+Digital Services—Staff provides professional leadership in the area of preservation of electronic records and digital resources.
+Using technology to provide broader access to the collections online and using the Web and social media to push the Archives’ resources out to a wider audience are central priorities.

 Institutional History—Historians research the history of the Smithsonian for internal and external purposes.
 The history of the Institution reflects the history of science, technology, art and cultural development nationally and internationally.
 Queries come from offices across the institution and from around the world.
 Staff experts also conduct oral and video histories that further document important figures and events in the history of the institution.

-Detailed descriptions of the collections can be found online through the Archives’ website at siarchives.si.edu/collections or through the Smithsonian Institution Research Information System (SIRIS) catalog.
-In addition to making information about the collections publicly available, the Archives invites the public to interact with the Archives’ collections and staff through various social media outlets, including the Flickr Commons, Facebook and YouTube as well as the Archives’ blog, The Bigger Picture.
+Detailed descriptions of the collections can be found online through the Archives’ website at siarchives.si.edu/collections, through the Smithsonian Institution Research Information System (SIRIS) catalog, and through the Collections Search Center.
+In addition to making information about the collections publicly available, the Archives invites the public to interact with the collections and staff through various social media outlets, including the Flickr Commons, Facebook, Twitter, Instagram, and YouTube as well as the Archives’ blog, The Bigger Picture.
+Many manuscript collections are also being transcribed by the public through the Smithsonian’s Transcription Center.

 # # #